fblanke/fblanke.github.io/_posts/2020-5-9-Hello-World.md

 ---
 layout: post
 title: On the difficulty of programming
+description: Why is it that we still have software bugs and expensive apps and systems when anyone can access and learn a programming language in a few hours online?
 ---

 ## *The challenge with programming is not technical, it's the discipline and the craftmanship*